Table of Contents

-As consumers, we are often driven by our emotions.
-Neuroscientists have learned that nearly 95% of all our decisions are made emotionally and intuitively.
-The forces of marketers and our biases make it nearly inevitable that we make irrational purchase decisions.
-Marketers embrace irrational customers because that is part of their primary goal.
+As consumers, emotions drive our decisions.
+Neuroscientists tell us that we make our decisions emotionally and intuitively nearly 95% of the time.
+The forces of marketers and our biases make it almost inevitable that we make irrational money decisions.
+Marketers embrace unreasonable customers because that is part of their primary goal.
 Their marching orders are to attract and retain profitable customer relationships.
 Our biases keep them busy as they collect big data about us, our purchases, and how we spend.

 It is no wonder that it is easy to overspend and ramp up our credit card balances.
-That makes the credit card companies happy as consumers “buy now, pay later” allows them to pay much later at higher interest rates over a longer period of time.
+That makes the credit card companies happy as consumers “buy now, pay later” allows them to pay much later at higher interest rates over a more extended period.
 Do you see what I am getting at?
 We will discuss some of the marketing tactics and biases we need to overcome with better financial discipline.
 By understanding more, we may become more rational decision-makers.

 Marketing Tactics Can Be Harmful To Our Perceptions

 Let me just say that marketers are not bad people and consumers aren’t defenseless.
-We are bombarded daily by an average of 1,500 ads or brand messages, most of which we don’t really pay attention to.
-Our tendencies are to screen most of the information we are exposed to.
-These perceptual processes, called selection attention, selection distortion, and selection retention, help us to either screen out the messages or align them with our beliefs and attitudes.
+We are bombarded daily by an average of 1,500 ads or brand messages, but we don’t pay it any attention.
+We tend to screen out most of the information we receive.
+These perceptual processes, called selection attention, selection distortion, and selection retention, help us screen out the messages or align them with our beliefs and attitudes.

 The Invisible Gorilla Experiment

-A famous psychology experiment in a 1999 study by Daniel Simons and Chris Chabris that tested selective attention about a gorilla, better visualized here makes the point about selective attention.
-For those who don’t mind the spoiler, the experiment showed 6 people- three people in white shirts and three people in black shirts passing basketballs around.
+A famous psychology experiment in a 1999 study by Daniel Simons and Chris Chabris that tested selective attention about a gorilla, better visualized here, makes the point about selective attention.
+For those who don’t mind the spoiler, the experiment showed six people in white shirts and three people in black shirts passing basketballs around.
 As participants watched, they kept count of the number of passes made by people in white shirts.
 At some point, a gorilla strolls into the middle of the action, faces the camera, and thumps its chest.
 It then leaves, spending nine seconds on the screen.

 Who saw the gorilla?
 Half of the people who watched the video counted the right number of passes but missed the gorilla thought to be invisible.
-Our visual systems have evolved in recent years for the benefit of marketers.
-They have worked hard to play with our intuitions.
+Our visual systems have evolved in recent years for the benefit of marketers, and they have worked hard to play with our intuitions.
 The role of big data plays a crucial role for marketers.
-A recent infographic from Domo courtesy of Visual Capitalist displays mesmerizing 2019 stats on how much data is generated every minute and from which platforms.
+A recent infographic from Domo, courtesy of Visual Capitalist, displays mesmerizing 2019 stats on how much data is generated every minute and from which platforms.